Orange Juice Drink (1 Cup)

 How to consume orange juice drink without glucose spikes

-Engage in light physical activity, like walking, after drinking orange juice to help your body utilize glucose more effectively.
+Engage in light physical activity, such as a short walk, after consuming orange juice to aid in utilizing the sugar more effectively.

 Find Glucose response for your favourite foods